AbiHill/WDI_LDN_PROJECT4/README.md

 I play a lot of basketball in my spare time and I try to organise recreational matches at local basketball courts around London.
 Sometimes with it being difficult to organise the teams I thought it would be a good idea to create my own sports recreational meet up app called Rec Head.

 Rec Head allows users to create their own sports events and join others.
-I've integrated Google Maps API and Google Address Auto Complete to make it easy for the event organise to display the location of the sports event.
+I've integrated Google Maps API and Google Address Auto Complete to make it easy for the event organiser to display the location of the sports event.

 A highlight of this project was integrating Twilio which is a CRM tool to send automated text messages when a user has successfully joined an event.